-Appointments to the executive level are determined on the merit, performance, expertise and experience of the individual.
+Appointments to the executive level are determined based upon merit, performance, expertise and experience of the individual.
 Diversity, including gender diversity, is among many factors taken into consideration when determining senior management appointments.
 The Company targets maintaining a minimum of 30 per cent female representation at the senior leadership levels.
 We do not have written policies or set targets regarding the representation of visible minorities, Indigenous people, or people with disabilities for our senior management team.
-We voluntarily make public disclosure of information on gender diversity within the organization in ATCO's Sustainability Report, which is available on our website (www.canadianutilities.com).
+We voluntarily provide public disclosure about gender diversity within the organization in ATCO's Sustainability Report, which is available on our website (www.canadianutilities.com).

 We respect the privacy of our employees and do not require our employees to self-identify.
 The following statistics reflect what our employees have chosen to self-disclose.
-Of those who have chosen to self-disclose, as of December 31, 2021, the Company's senior management team included 20 women (33.9 per cent), six visible minorities (10.2 per cent), two disabled persons (3.4 per cent) and three Indigenous persons (5.1 per cent).
+Of those who have chosen to self-disclose, as of December 31, 2022, the Company's senior management team included the following: